SkygearIO/features/features/332-sso/api.md

 # Remove OAuth Provider

-If the removal will result in no login principals, then removal is forbidden.
-Such case happens when the user logged in with Google and has no other login means.
+Removing the provider used to login in current session is forbidden.
+Such case happens when the user logged in with some provider and has no other login means.

 ### API